IBM/kone/README.md

 ### Determining supported node app

-`kone` looks for `package.json` under the path specified in the YAML file
+`kone` looks for `package.json` under the path specified in the YAML file.
+Relative paths are resolved from the YAML file location.

 ### Results

 Employing this convention enables `kone` to have effectively zero configuration and enable very fast development iteration.
-For [warm-image](https://github.com/mattmoor/warm-image), `kone` is able to containerize, and redeploy a non-trivial Kubernetes controller app in seconds.

 ## Usage